 In addition, newspapers and magazine articles sometimes estimate a person's wealth, and some run lists of the world's wealthiest people, most notably Forbes (see Forbes' World Billionaires and the Forbes 400 Richest People in America).
 See also the Bloomberg Billionaires Index of the 20 wealthiest people in the world.

 In some circumstances you can buy a person's credit report, which generally includes useful information (see "Credit Reports").
-If you are calling from a law firm, insurance company or government agency then can try contacting companies such as CheckMate Strategic Group, Lutz Asset Research (212-760-0242) and the Worldwide Intelligence Service.
+If you are calling from a law firm, insurance company or government agency then can try contacting companies such as CheckMate Strategic Group, Lutz Asset Research (212-760-0242) and the Worldwide Intelligence Network.

 To locate bank accounts, brokerage accounts, mutual funds, etc. see "Collecting and Enforcing Judgments."